 Using essential oils during your meditation can boost serotonin and dopamine levels in the brain and naturally calm (1) the mind.
 They can also induce a deeper and more relaxed state, while helping to keep focus and clarity.

 Some of the best essential oils for meditation are Lavender, Frankincense, Sandalwood, Neroli and Roman Chamomile.
 For a complete list read our article: The 17 best essential oils for a zen meditation experience.

 If you live in a noisy environment or are sensitive to sounds in general meditating while wearing noise-cancelling headphones can be exactly what you need to block out the world and build your focus.
 They are also great if you want to listen to relaxing meditation music, a guided meditation, or want to meditate while a work, on your lunch break or while traveling.

 We go in depth about meditating with headphones, the surprising benefits and the best ones to buy, read it by clicking here > Meditating with Headphones (What to Know + The Best 3 You Just Have Try)

 Curious about our #1 Pick For Best Noise Cancelling Headphones?
 They are available on Amazon and you can check the price by clicking here > Check Price On Amazon.

 Meditating should be something that gives you inner peace, not something that stresses you out.
 Allow yourself to just be ok with having thoughts.
 With having a busy mind or being uncomfortable during your practice.

 Observe and accept where you are from movement to moment.
 You aren’t a good or bad meditator you just “are”.
-And when in doubt on what to focus on when meditating always come back to your breath.
+And when in doubt on what to focus on when meditating you can always come back to your breath, and a little simple mindful breathing.
 Namaste!